avilleret/Gem-wiki/plugins/filmGMERLIN.md

-filmGMERLIN.md - movie loader using filmGMERLIN.md
+filmGMERLIN - movie loader using gmerlin-avdecoder
 ===